shaik1002/biggitlabbomb/doc/development/documentation/styleguide/index.md

 ![callout example](img/callouts.png)

-#### Image requirements

-- Resize any wide or tall screenshots.
-  - Width should be 1000 pixels or less.
-  - Height should be 500 pixels or less.
+#### Save the image

-  - Make sure the screenshot is still clear after being resized and compressed.
+- Resize any wide or tall screenshots if needed, but make sure the screenshot is still clear after being resized and compressed.
-- All images **must** be [compressed](#compress-images) to 100 KB or less.
+- All images **must** be [compressed](#compress-images) to 100KB or less.
-  In many cases, 25-50 KB or less is often possible without reducing image quality.
+  In many cases, 25-50KB or less is often possible without reducing image quality.
 - Save the image with a lowercase filename that's descriptive of the feature or concept in the image:
   - If the image is of the GitLab interface, append the GitLab version to the filename,